EIC Accelerator Open: Four successful submissions in final 2022 round

 NG Sensors are on a mission to make food safer, while cutting the time and costs necessary to do so.
 They won EIC Accelerator funding in the second round of 2021 for the SAFE-FOOD project, which aims to develop their innovative portable mass spectrometer; capable of rapid, on-site food contaminant testing.

 Applying for a European Innovation Council (EIC) Accelerator grant is all about high-risk, high reward.
 Only small and medium-sized enterprises with the most radically innovative products, services and business models, stand a chance.
 Successful applicants receive up to €17,5M funding (max €2,5M grant, €15M equity), access to business coaching and mentoring, and acceleration services to connect them to the exclusive community of EIC Accelerator winners.

 Are you considering applying?
 Short proposals to the programme are allowed at any time.
-The next deadline for full proposals is 22 March 2023.
 We are experienced in developing proposals to EIC Accelerator.
 Contact us today to learn more about how we can support you.